adonovan/generics/README.md

   function by cases specialized to each possible type.
 For example, I don't know how to write a generic version of all the math/bits.OnesCount functions that uses the most efficient implementation.
-  (Typeswitch doesn't handle all possible named types, and using reflect is cheating.)
+  (Typeswitch doesn't handle named variants of built-in types; and using reflect is cheating.)

+- In practice I suspect concurrent loop abstractions will nearly always want additional parameters such as: a limit on parallelism; a context; cancellation; control over errors (e.g. ignore, choose first, choose arbitrarily, or combine all).

 Users will no doubt build generic libraries of collections, of stream processing functions, and of numeric analysis routines.
 The design space for each is large, and I imagine arriving at simple, efficient, and coherent APIs worthy of the standard library will be an arduous task.
 But there is no need to hurry.

+My experiments have tended to parameterize over built-in types, or "any".
+I should probably spend more time investigating interface-constrained types.